-- one of the legal entity types listed in section 4.1.2 below - incorporated.
+- one of the legal entity types listed in section 4.1.2 below, and - incorporated by the closing date and time of this grant opportunity.

 The following provides relevant definitions for the above eligibility test.

 4.1.1 Ex-Service Organisation definition